Jose-J-Martinez/ibm-cloud-secrets-manager-ansible/README.md

 # Overview

-IBM Cloud Secrets Manager is an SaaS offering that enables customer and internal IBM teams to can create, rotate, update, and centrally manage secrets.
-The secrets can be used by internal services provided by IBM Cloud itself, such as One compliance toolchains, or built-in applications.
+IBM Cloud Secrets Manager is an SaaS offering that enables IBM Cloud customers to create, rotate, update, and centrally manage secrets.
 All the customer accounts can have a dedicated instance.
 The instance is built on open-source HashiCorp Vault, which means that the [Hashicorp Vault API](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-vault-api) is enabled to consume and manage the lifecycle of the secrets.

 ## Tested with Ansible